thisfred/val/README.rst

     To support both Python 2 and 3 with a single code base, I have had to take out the Exception tracebacks, since there is no way to make them look the same for both versions.
-I have kept the Python3 versions around as comments where I thougt they would be illuminating.
+I have kept the Python3 versions around as comments where I thought they would be illuminating.

 Syntax
 ~~~~~~